threathunters-io/laurel/man/laurel-about.7.md

 ### Output format

-Log records carrying the same event ID (the `msg=audit(TIME:SEQUENCE):` part) are collected into coherent events and output as a JSONlines-based log format.
+Log records carrying the same event ID (the `msg=audit(TIME:SEQUENCE):` part) are collected into coherent events and output as a JSON lines-based log format.
 Most importantly, hex-encoded strings are output as regular JSON strings.
 [RfC8259] mandates that "text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8", therefore any bytes or byte sequences that are not valid UTF-8 are percent-encoded as described in [RfC3986].
 Numbers are parsed as decimal, octal, or hexadecimal values and output in an unambiguous format.
 List data (`SYSCALL.{a0 … a3}` and `EXECVE.a*`) are turned into JSON arrays. `PROCTITLE.proctitle` is split at NULL bytes and transformed into a list.

 [RfC8259]: https://datatracker.ietf.org/doc/html/rfc8259 'The JavaScript Object Notation (JSON) Data Interchange Format'